-Task Force recommendations are widely disseminated to professional audiences in professional peer-reviewed journals, in an electronic tool (electronic Preventive Services Selector [ePSS]) available online or as a mobile application, in print through the "Guide to Clinical Preventive Services," and as reprints in peer-reviewed journals, such as American Family Physician.
-Tools for clinicians, including ePSS, are available on the Task Force Web site at www.uspreventiveservicestaskforce.org/Page/Name/tools-and-resources-for-better-preventive-care.
+Task Force recommendations are widely disseminated to professional audiences in professional peer-reviewed journals, in an electronic tool (Prevention TaskForce) available online or as a mobile application, in print through the "Guide to Clinical Preventive Services," and as reprints in peer-reviewed journals, such as American Family Physician.
+Tools for clinicians, including Prevention TaskForce, are available on the Task Force Web site at https://uspreventiveservicestaskforce.org/uspstf/recommendation-topics/tools-and-resources-for-better-preventive-care.

-AHRQ's Center for Evidence and Practice Improvement is committed to improving the health of all Americans by working to make sure that everyone in the health care system-clinicians, consumers, providers, and payers-knows about and uses these evidence-based clinical preventive services.
+AHRQ's Center for Evidence and Practice Improvement is committed to improving the health of people nationwide by working to make sure that everyone in the health care system-clinicians, consumers, providers, and payers-knows about and uses these evidence-based clinical preventive services.